 1809 - 1810

-Mary Arabella Petty, marchioness of Lansdowne, d.
-1833 (Lansdowne House, London, England), sold to her brother-in-law, Henry Petty-Fitzmaurice, 1810.
+Mary Arabella Petty, marchioness of Lansdowne, died 1833 (Lansdowne House, London, England), sold to her brother-in-law, Henry Petty-Fitzmaurice, 1810.

-Henry William Edmund Petty-Fitzmaurice, sixth marquess of Lansdowne, British, 1872 - 1936 (Bowood House, Wiltshire, England) [offered for sale, The celebrated collection of ancient marbles: property of the most honourable the Marquess of Lansdowne, Christie's, March 5, 1930, lot 100, bought back into the Lansdowne Collection and transferred to Bowood House, Wiltshire, England.]
+Henry William Edmund Petty-Fitzmaurice, sixth marquess of Lansdowne, British, 1872 - 1936 [offered for sale, The Celebrated Collection of Ancient Marbles: Property of the Most Honourable the Marquess of Lansdowne, Christie's, March 5, 1930, lot 100, bought back into the Lansdowne Collection and transferred to Bowood House, Wiltshire, England.], by inheritance to his heirs, 1936.

-George John Charles Mercer Nairne Petty-Fitzmaurice, eighth marquess of Lansdowne, 1912-1999 (Bowood House, Wiltshire, England) [sold, Egyptian, Western Asiatic, Greek, Etruscan and Roman antiquities, ancient jewellery, Isnik and Islamic pottery, Sotheby's, London, December 4, 1972, lot 128, to the J. Paul Getty Museum.]
+George John Charles Mercer Nairne Petty-Fitzmaurice, eighth marquess of Lansdowne, 1912 - 1999 [sold, Egyptian, Western Asiatic, Greek, Etruscan and Roman Antiquities, Ancient Jewellery, Isnik and Islamic Pottery, Sotheby's, London, December 4, 1972, lot 128, to the J. Paul Getty Museum.]